MuhammadTouseeq/SinchSample/README.md

 Before making a pull request please raise an issue with enchancement tag.

-You can also write to at smtrz@yahoo.com / developertouseeq@gmail.com
+You can also write to us at smtrz@yahoo.com / developertouseeq@gmail.com

 Thanks.